Limebird01/limebird-site/CONOPS.md

 7. Retry Netlify deploy; it should now succeed.

 **Tip:** Always check for submodule state and .gitignore rules when restructuring project directories.

+## Future Expansion

+- The authentication system is flexible and can be expanded to support customer-facing accounts and user dashboards in the future as business needs evolve.